eclipse/cloe/docs/install.rst

 If you like, you can inspect what a Conan Cloe package looks like by browsing the Conan cache directory under ``~/.conan/data/cloe``.

-Run ``make help`` to get an overview of the available targets we expect you to use.
+Run ``make help`` to get an overview of the available targets we anticipate you may want to use.
 For more details on how this is done, have a look at the Makefiles in the repository root.

 Run System Tests
 ----------------
 To check that everything is working as it should, we recommend you run the included test suite once before commencing with anything else::

-    make export smoketest-deps smoketest
+    make export-all smoketest-deps smoketest

 .. _Conan: https://conan.io
 .. _Conan documentation: https://docs.conan.io/en/latest/